Frequently Asked Questions

 Managing Files in the Temporary File Systems

-How do I log in to the HPCC cluster?
+How do I log in to the HPC cluster?

-To log in to the Linux cluster resource, you will need to use ssh to access either hpc-login1 for the 32-bit head node or hpc-login2 for the 64-bit head node.
+To log in to the Linux cluster resource, you will need to use ssh to access either hpc-login2 or hpc-login3.

 These head nodes should only be used for editing and compiling programs; any computing should be done on the compute nodes.
 Computing jobs submitted to the head nodes may be terminated before they complete.
 To submit jobs to the compute nodes, use the Portable Batch System (PBS) .